 According to Wisconsin Statute 941.26(2)(b), anyone caught using a weapon modified to fire bullets repeatedly (essentially turning your gun into an automatic machine gun) will be guilty of a Class F Felony.

 - And/or a $25,000 fine

 What if the weapon was fake?

 Toy guns painted to look like real guns, plastic bats, replica swords, or dummy bombs are all classified as deadly weapons (even though they might not seriously hurt someone).
 If the weapon looks real, then you’re going to jail.
-As stated above, a weapon is used to intimidate someone during a robbery, if the victim reasonably believes the weapon is real then the armed robbery conviction will stand.
-Penalties for armed robbery increase if you were caught using a modified weapon.
+As stated above, a weapon is used to intimidate someone during a robbery, and if the victim reasonably believed the weapon was real then the armed robbery conviction will stand.

 Penalties for Armed Robbery

-Robbery alone is classified as a Class E felony, which comes with a possible sentence of 15 years in prison; and/or $50,000 fine.
-Armed robbery is a violent crime; therefore, the classification is increased to Class C.
+Robbery alone is classified as a Class E felony, which comes with a possible sentence of 15 years in prison and/or a $50,000 fine.
+Armed robbery is a violent crime, so the classification is increased to Class C.

 Penalties for Class E Felony:

 A conviction for an armed robbery classifies you as a felon and a dangerous person.
 A great defense attorney will look at all the issues that come with an armed robbery charge and come up with the most strategic and aggressive defense possible.
 Grieve Law defense lawyers have successfully dealt with getting these charges reduced or dropped.